NorthernMan54/homebridge-alexa/README.md

 # Installation of homebridge-alexa

+* If you are looking for a basic setup to get this plugin up and running check out this guide (https://sambrooks.net/controlling-homebridge-using-alexa/).

 ## Prepare Homebridge for plugin installation

 The setup of the plugin is very straight forward, and requires enabling insecure mode of each homebridge instance you want to control from Alexa.